Your Santorini Elopement Photographer’s Guide to Saying “I Do” Under the Aegean Sky

 This is important to understand upfront: getting legally married in Greece involves significant paperwork, often taking several weeks or even months to arrange.
 You’ll need documents like a certificate of no impediment (translated and apostilled), proof that you’re free to marry, and you’ll even need to publish your intent to marry in the local newspaper.

 Many couples choose instead to handle the legal paperwork with a simple civil ceremony back home, then have a symbolic elopement ceremony in Santorini.
 This gives you all the romance and meaning without the bureaucratic stress.
-As your Santorini elopement photographer, I’ve documented both types of ceremonies, and I can tell you that the emotion and beauty are identical.
+As your photographer, I’ve documented both types of ceremonies, and I can tell you that the emotion and beauty are identical.
 What matters is the commitment you’re making, not which forms you’ve signed.

 Permits and Permissions